salman5436/Memory-Matching-Bonanza/README.md

 - HTML/CSS

 ## MVP Checklist:
-- Game Board
+- Game Board  (COMPLETE)
-- Div Images(blank or empty display)
+- Div Images(blank or empty display) (COMPLETE)
-- Click event to turn over the Div Images
+- Click event to turn over the Div Images (COMPLETE)
-- Check for match on click
+- Check for match on click (COMPLETE)
-- Images stay open if checked
+- Images stay open if checked (COMPLETE)
-- Point Incremented
+- Timeout Pictures so that they turn back around if not matched (COMPLETE)
+- Game Points Counter (COMPLETE)
+- Lay out Javascript game logic (COMPLETE)
+- Disable double click on images (COMPLETE)

 ## Stretch Goals:
-- Styling the game board & background
+- Styling the game board & background (COMPLETE)
-- Game Add On: Text box that pops up where you can enter the name of the img for more points
+- Game Add On: Modal Text box that pops up where you can enter the name of the img for more points
 - Timer with game Add On
 - Leaderboard
 - Easy/Medium/Hard Mode